wheel58m/SBD-Welcome-Code-Generator/README.md

 ## Task Pipeline
 - Visitor Subscribes to SnowBigDeal Email or SMS Service
 - A Code is Generated on BigCommerce and Supplied to Mailchimp
-- Subscriber Recieves a Welcome Message (Email/SMS) with Code
+- Subscriber Receives a Welcome Message (Email/SMS) with Code

 ## Qualified Audience (Manual Subscribers Only)
 - We only want to generate codes for a qualified audience of manual subscribers—not subscribers automatically added to our audience via a purchase.